rb2nem/nem-dev-guide/website/content/07-monitoring-blockchain.md

 Just note that Websocksets require a handshake, which is visible at the stomp client level.
 If you are interested in more details, [a good explanation is available on the web](http://jmesnil.net/stomp-websocket/doc/#requirements).

-We will work in javascript, for which the libraries sockjs-client and stompjs cover our needs.
+We will work in javascript, for which the library stompjs covers our needs.
 These can be installed with
 ```
-npm install -g sockjs-client
 npm install -g stompjs
 ```
+You might find examples using SockJS, and this guide started by using it.
+However, due to problems with SockJS (such as code working one day but not the day after), we switched to a solution using only stompjs.

 The implementation is quite straightforward when you know how and to which messages you need to subscribe.
 We will work in the nodejs REPL, which you can start with `node`, or if you use the containers of this guide, with `./ndev repl.js`.

-The URL you need to connect to for websockets is `http://$NIS:7778/w/messages` (replace $NIS with the IP or hostname of the NIS you want to connect to).
+The URL you need to connect to for websockets is `http://$NIS:7778/w/messages/websocket` (replace $NIS with the IP or hostname of the NIS you want to connect to).
 If you run in the tools container, you can use `localhost`.

 To be notified of new blocks, you subscribe to `/blocks/new`.
 The body of the notification is simply the height of